Raiders of the Lost Ark

 Raiders of the Lost Ark is a 1981 American action-adventure film directed by Steven Spielberg and written by Lawrence Kasdan, based on a story by George Lucas and Philip Kaufman.
 Set in 1936, the film stars Harrison Ford as Indiana Jones, a globetrotting archaeologist vying with Nazi German forces to recover the long-lost Ark of the Covenant which is said to make an army invincible.
-Teaming up with his tough former romantic interest Marion Ravenwood (Karen Allen), Jones races to stop rival archaeologist Dr. René Belloq (Paul Freeman) from guiding the Nazis to the Ark and its power.
+Teaming up with his tough former romantic interest Marion Ravenwood (Karen Allen), Jones races to stop rival archaeologist René Belloq (Paul Freeman) from guiding the Nazis to the Ark and its power.

 Lucas conceived Raiders of the Lost Ark in the early 1970s.
 Seeking to modernize the serial films of the early 20th century, he developed the idea further with Kaufman, who suggested the Ark as the film's goal.
 Lucas eventually focused on developing his 1977 film Star Wars.
 Development on Raiders of the Lost Ark resumed that year when he shared the idea with Spielberg, who joined the project several months later.
 While the pair had ideas for set pieces and stunts for the film, they hired Kasdan to fill in the narrative gaps between them.
 Principal photography began in June 1980 on a $20 million budget, and concluded that September.
 Filming took place on sets at Elstree Studios, England, and on location mainly in La Rochelle, France, Tunisia, and Hawaii.